Collator Setup

 Note that a few of the arguments, such as --name, --chain, --base-path should be substituted with your own collator name, chain spec, and base path accordingly.

-Once your collator has synced with its respective relay-chain, and as long as you have coretime (either bulk or on-demand) then your collator should be making blocks.
+Once your collator has synced with its respective relay-chain, and as long as you have coretime (either bulk or on-demand are suitable) then your collator should be capable of blocks.

 For a bootnode, it may help to generate a static network key, see this guide for more details.